Tax residency in Dubai · Tax Residency Certificate

 For the current tax period or one already elapsed.
 It cannot be requested for a future period because the FTA cannot certify a residency that has not yet occurred.
 In addition, it is not renewed automatically: each year requires a fresh application.

-The TRC evidences your tax residency in the UAE for a specific period.
-Combined with the change-of-residence procedures before the tax authority of your country of origin (returns, forms and specific notifications), it is the standard proof that your tax residency is in the UAE.
+The TRC evidences your tax residency in Dubai or the UAE for a specific period.
+Combined with the change-of-residence procedures before the tax authority of your country of origin (returns, forms and specific notifications), it is the standard proof that your tax residency is in Dubai.
 The exact effect depends on the rules of the country of origin.

 Can I apply for the double taxation treaty TRC with Spain?